-3. Choose eco-friendly inks.
+Choose eco-friendly inks.
 Conventional ink can be difficult to strip from paper during the recycling process.
-This fact is something that you may never have considered but can make a profound difference for the environment.
-Eco-friendly options for ink include soy and vegetable based inks, as well as water-based inks.
+This fact is something that you may never have considered but can make a profound difference in the environment.
+Eco-friendly options for ink include soy and vegetable-based inks, as well as water-based inks.

 What is the difference between petroleum-based inks and vegetable-based, soy-based, or water-based inks?
 Petroleum-based inks release volatile organic compounds (VOC’s) as they dry.
 This lead to air pollution and ultimately contributes to global warming.
 Additionally, petroleum-based inks are derived from non-renewable resources.
 Finite resources are depleted with each printing job.
 Additionally, petroleum-based inks tend to be more expensive than water-based, soy-based, or vegetable-based inks.
 By choosing an alternative ink, you can reduce your impact on the environment without sacrificing quality.

 Direct mail is only wasteful if you send it to wrong addresses.
 People move and change jobs all the time, leading the bad data in your mailing list.
 Make use of the United States Post Office’s National Change of Address (NCOA) service to keep your list current, even when your addressees move.
 The most efficient way to clean your mailing list is with a list management software or professional list management company.
 With a clean mailing list, you will eliminate duplicates or undeliverable addresses, which reduces both cost and waste.